Last updated on October 4th, 2017

 I like how the subject matter is laid out for this post.
 In this guest post, he includes 3 ideas for how to specifically deal with the book, like editing, and also includes marketing strategies.

 This article goes into a large amount of detail with 5 pieces of information for what she wished she knew before writing a book.
-She opens up to a good deal of her personal writing story and reminds writers that everything in the book process takes a lot of work and dedication.
+She begins by including a good deal of her personal writing story and reminds writers that everything in the book process takes a lot of work and dedication.
 While this author is not a self-published author, she gives valuable information.
 Plus, she is a New York Times bestseller.

 This website informs on 8 thoughts on the matter and has many good reminders for the realities for many writers.
 For many writers they are working full-time to pay bills.